JohnTailor/LearnPhase/README.md

 # Understanding and Leveraging the Learning Phases of Neural Networks

-**Code for paper accepted at AAAI: Schneider, J., & Prabhushanka, M. (2023).
+**Code for paper accepted at AAAI: Schneider, J., & Prabhushankar, M. (2023).
 Understanding and Leveraging the Learning Phases of Neural Networks: https://arxiv.org/abs/2312.06887